Engin-Boot/capture-behavior-of-a-visit-counter-GaganPunjabi/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given the Schedule of Specialists visiting the hospital is recorded.
+  Given Record the Schedule of Specialists visiting the hospital.
   When Vehicle enters the parking entry and asks for a patient token Then Assign tokens if the space is available.